hapax/hapax.github.io/assets/chuzenji.md

 of ruin and know only combinatorics.
-But the assemblage does not have this luxury: when an organism is sufficiently ruined, it dies; when a building collapses, it is no more; when enough shops close, and people move away, you get a ghost town.
+But the assemblage does not have this luxury: when an organism is sufficiently ruined, it dies; when a building decays and collapses, it is no more; if the excursionists stay home, and the shops close, and the people move away, the town is replaced by its ghost.
 Ordered composites can only exist and operate in tiny slivers of phase space.
 Viewed this way, ruin becomes a statement about the perishability of ordered being.